EndPointCorp/end-point-blog/2023/09/testing-user-defined-functions-with-pgtap.md

 ### Testing more complex user-defined stored functions:

 A client product we created utilizes a function that calls several other functions depending on its given argument.
-This function is called by the application and is passed an `INTEGER` as an argument from which the function bases an initial `SELECT` query’s `WHERE` condition on, in this case `WHERE id = [argument]`.
+This function is called by the application and is passed an `integer` as an argument from which the function bases an initial `SELECT` query’s `WHERE` condition on, in this case `WHERE id = [argument]`.
 Variables are then assigned column values from this queried table.
 These variables are then used as the conditions to `PERFORM` functions that change parts of the database.

 When testing this sort of scenario, it became apparent that we needed a set of test data, as well as the ability to track that test data, run the function with the data, and test to see if the changes are performed correctly.